jbienz/3DPrintables/.github/instructions/3DPrinting.md

 1. Review [Tesla/Model3/CupHolders/README.MD](Tesla/Model3/CupHolders/README.MD)
    as an example of a good README.MD.
-2. The README.MD must include the CC BY-NC-SA 4.0 license.
+1. The README.MD must include the CC BY-NC-SA 4.0 license.
+1. If an image exists in the Media folder named Hero.jpg or Hero.png, that image should be the first thing displayed in the Background section.
+Be sure to use an image tag with a width of 600 pixels to ensure a good fit.
-3. The Background section should describe the project.
+1. The Background section should also describe the project.
 Please generate some placeholder text based on the context you have available and I will fill it in.
-4. The Background section should also include one image from the Media folder.
-   If the Media folder includes Design.jpg or Design.png, use that.
-5. In the Design section, create a hyperlink to the .f3d file by name if it exists and explain that the model is parametric.
+1. In the Design section, create a hyperlink to the .f3d file by name if it exists and explain that the model is parametric.
 If no .f3d file exists, mention it as a warning and generate placeholder text for me to fill in.
-6. If the Design folder includes a Parameters.csv file, be sure to create a Parameters table in the Design section.
+1. If the Design folder includes a Parameters.csv file, be sure to create a Parameters table in the Design section.
 This table should show Name, Expression and Comments from the CSV and should have a header row.
-7. In the Printing section, if there is an image under Media whose filename starts with "Print", include that image in this section.
+1. In the Printing section, if there is an image under Media whose filename starts with "Print", include that image in this section.
-8. In the Printing section, create a hyperlink to the .stl and also create a hyperlink to the .3mf if it exist.
+1. In the Printing section, create a hyperlink to the .stl and also create a hyperlink to the .3mf if it exist.
 If the .3mf exists, explain that it includes the recommended print settings such as supports and infill.
-9. If additional images exist that have not been embedded yet, create an Images section and embed the images directly in this section using image tags.
+1. If additional images exist that have not been embedded yet, create an Images section and embed the images directly in this section using image tags.
 Do not link to the image files.
 They must be displayed inline.
+Be sure to use an image tag with a width of 600 pixels to ensure a good fit.
-10. Do not create a miscellaneous "Files" section.
+1. Do not create a miscellaneous "Files" section.
 All files should already be embedded, linked or used in other sections.
 If there are additional files that have not been referenced elsewhere in the document, please warn me.
-11. Follow the steps below to Update the root README.MD to include the new Print Project.
+1. Follow the steps below to Update the root README.MD to include the new Print Project.

 # Updating the root README.MD to include the new Print Project